-• Associate of Science in Business Administration 96 Quarter Credit Units • Associate of Science in Criminal Justice 96 Quarter Credit Units • Associate of Science in Paralegal 96 Quarter Credit Units • Homeland Security Specialist Diploma Program 48 Quarter Credit Units • Medical Assisting Diploma Program 47 Quarter Credit Units
+- Approved are the following programs:

+- Associate of Science in Business Administration

+- Associate of Science in Criminal Justice

+- Associate of Science in Paralegal

+- Homeland Security Specialist Diploma Program

+- Medical Assisting Diploma Program

 Instruction is in residence with the facility occupancy level accommodating 400 students at any one time.
 Prospective enrollees are encouraged to visit the physical facilities of the school and to discuss personal educational occupational plans with school personnel prior to enrolling or signing enrollment agreements.